cbolz/rhte-fy18/getting-well-with-cloudforms/lab/index.md

 - retire the virtual machine Service you ordered earlier, check what happens during retirement with the virtual machine (Is it shutdown?
 Deleted?
 Is there still a representation in the CloudForms Web UI?)
 - make the second Catalog Item available for Joe Doe as well
 - improve the Service Dialog and make the VM Name a mandatory field (right now, it's optional and can be left empty)
-- grant Joe Doe more privileges (for example, it would be nice if he could start and stop hie virtual machines)
+- grant Joe Doe more privileges (for example, it would be nice if he could start and stop his virtual machines)
 - upload items to make the Service Catalog more appealing
 - use the new Self Service user Interface by trying the "/self_service" URL on your Appliance